Walter Duranty: What Duranty knew and when

 It was clear, meanwhile, from Duranty's comments to others that he was fully aware of the scale of the calamity.
 In 1934, he privately reported to the British embassy in Moscow that as many as 10 million people might have died, directly or indirectly, from famine in the Soviet Union in the previous year.

 Both British intelligence and American engineer Zara Witkin, who worked in the USSR from 1932 to 1934, confirmed that Duranty knowingly misrepresented information about the nature and scale of the famine.

-There are some indications that Duranty's deliberate misdirection concerning the famine resulted from duress.
+There are allegations that Duranty's deliberate misdirection concerning the famine resulted from duress.
 Conquest believed Duranty was being blackmailed over his sexual proclivities.

 In his 1944 book, Duranty wrote in a chastened tone about his 1932–34 reporting, but he offered only a Stalinist defense.
 He admits that people starved, including not just "class enemies" but also loyal communists, but he says that Stalin was forced to order the requisitions to equip the Red Army enough to deter an imminent Japanese invasion (a reprise of the Siberian Intervention of a decade earlier)—in other words, to save the Soviet Union from impending military doom, not because Stalin wanted to collectivize the population at gunpoint, on pain of death.
 Although it is likely that Stalin did expect a Japanese invasion (expecting foreign attacks all the time), most historians today do not accept the view that it was his sole motivation.